EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 d) the operating parameters of the system (e.g. heating rate, carrier flow rate, carrier gas)

-The release behavior of the Hg-species, as demonstrated by the thermograms, can be in part a reflection of the kinetics, the thermodynamics and mechanisms of the vaporisation processes.
+The release behaviour of the Hg-species, as demonstrated by the thermograms, can be in part a reflection of the kinetics, the thermodynamics and mechanisms of the vaporisation processes.
 These characteristics under non-equilibrium conditions are different from those in equilibrium (Somorjai and Lester, 1967), resulting in different volatilisation rates.
 Therefore, vaporisation behaviour, in non-equilibrium conditions, cannot be predicted from equilibrium measurements.

 Also, since the sample mass that can be accepted by the furnace is rather limited, reproducibility is dictated by the homogeneity of the sample.
 Species transformation during heating can be observed, depending on the composition of the matrix.
 For example, the oxidation of elemental mercury to Hg(II) can be observed, causing double peaks in the mercury release curve.
 Wallschläger et al. (1998) observed that upon addition of Hg model compounds to a sediment matrix, all species were transformed to the same new speciation pattern, regardless of their original speciation.

 While most authors claim that the thermal release analysis of soil and ore samples was suitable to differentiate mercury species, quantitative results for different species are seldom reported.
-Observed thermograms of real samples are most often qualitatively discussed and compared and related species are suggested rather than identified.
+Observed thermograms of real samples are most often qualitatively discussed and compared, and related species are suggested rather than identified.
 Different fractions are often qualitatively reported as "main" and "secondary" fraction and characterized by terms such as "mobile", "semi-mobile" and "non-mobile" rather than true species identification.
 In cases where quantitative results are assigned to different species, authors are very vague in describing which part of the thermogram was assigned to which species and how signal integration was performed.
-For example Tersic et al. (2011) "quantified" non-cinnabar Hg by doubling the first half of the peak occurring at 150–250 °C and then calculated the content of cinnabar as the difference between non-cinnabar Hg and total Hg.
+For example, Tersic et al. (2011) "quantified" non-cinnabar Hg by doubling the first half of the peak occurring at 150–250 °C and then calculated the content of cinnabar as the difference between non-cinnabar Hg and total Hg.

 The thermal release of Hg(II) is quite different for each mercury compound.
 Reported temperatures for HgCl2 are widely dispersed.
-Thus, the assignment of the peak at 250°C is not clear, there may be an overlap with the peak of Hg0 and it can theoretically be confused with the peak of Hg(I).
-Also the desorption range of mercury bound to humic substances is partially overlapped with the temperatures of synthetic and natural cinnabar.Validation of the methods is often performed by comparing the total mercury content indicating accuracy in the range of +- 20%.
+Thus, the assignment of the peak at 250°C is not clear, there may be an overlap with the peak of Hg0, and it can theoretically be confused with the peak of Hg(I).
+Also, the desorption range of mercury bound to humic substances is partially overlapped with the temperatures of synthetic and natural cinnabar.
+Validation of the methods is often performed by comparing the total mercury content, indicating accuracy in the range of +- 20%.

 While the technique has been used now for more than 20 years, there is hardly any development observable with respect to instrumentation and methodology.
 According to the definition of "speciation analysis" by IUPAC, thermal desorption analysis is not a method for speciation analysis but a fractionation technique.
 The separation power of the technique is simply not sufficient to differentiate between distinct species but can only separate more volatile fractions from less volatile fractions.
 Anyhow, in absence of more powerful methodology for the true speciation analysis for mercury in solid sample materials, the information provided by thermal desorption analysis might still be highly welcomed.